Jules Bass: Personal life

 His first marriage was to Renee Fisherman.
 Together, they had one daughter, Jean Nicole, who predeceased Bass in January 2022.
 They eventually divorced.
 His second marriage, to Sylvia Bass, also ended in divorce.

+Death

-Bass died of age-related illness on October 25, 2022, at a retirement home in Rye, New York.
+Bass died due to age-related illness on October 25, 2022, at Osborn Senior Living in Rye, New York.
 He was 87 years old.
+He was cremated at Clinton Funeral Home in Cold Spring, New York.
+Its funeral directors buried his urn at Wellwood Cemetery afterwards.
+His public memorial service was held at a later date.